AustralianCancerDataNetwork/auscatverse/guidelines/README.md

 Each repository must contain a `README.md` in the root directory of the repository.
 At a minimum, this README should contain the sections:

-- **Overview:** Description of what kind of functions/code is stored within the respository
+- **Overview:** Description of what kind of functions/code is stored within the repository
 - **Structure:** More detailed guide to how code is stored within directory structure of repository
 - **Installation**: Instructions on how to install and required libraries/dependencies for this code.
 If there are any tool(s) found within the repository this section describes to a user how to install these.
 - **Getting Started:** Brief guide to how to run the core functionality found within the repository.
 This could contain example code snippets or command line examples.